mayank-budhiraja/react-native-apps-for-beginners/README.md

 # List of React-Native Apps
-A list of maintained react-native apps in javascript and typescript.
+A list of actively maintained react-native apps in javascript and typescript.
 As a beginner, you can learn to develop enterprise level android and ios apps using react-native.
 These apps have been developed by community and maintained for the community.
 It will help upcoming react-native developers to learn fast and create awesome mobile apps.

 List of [react-native-news](https://github.com/ReactNativeNews/React-Native-Apps) was extensive and long for beginners to understand.
 Most of the project in the list are not being maintained and many deprecated methods were used in the repos.
 I thought, it would be best to introduce a new list of react-native for beginners.
 All credit goes to react-native-news for making this list possible.